All the technical data, charts, tools and indicators you need to analyze and trade the GBP/USD or see the Editorial side instead!

 GBP/USD, THE CABLE

 The GBP/USD (British Pound/U.S. Dollar) is the abbreviation for the British pound and U.S. dollar currency pair.
-Also called “the cable”, this cross belongs to the group of ‘Majors’.
+Also called “the cable”, this cross belongs to the group of Majors.
 The GBP/USD tends to have a negative correlation with the USD/CHF and a positive correlation to the EUR/USD currency pairs.
-The Sterling is one of the four most liquid currencies in the Forex arena and one of the reasons is the highly developed capital market.
-While 60% of the volume of foreign exchange are made via London, the Sterling is not the most traded currency.
-But the good reputation of the monetary policy of Great Britain and a high interest rate for a long time contributed to the popularity of this currency in the financial world.
+The Sterling is one of the four most liquid currencies in Forex and one of the reasons is the highly developed capital market.
+While 60% of the volume of foreign exchange are made via London, the GBP is not the most traded currency but is quite popular due to the good reputation of the UK monetary policy and a high interest rate.

 The City of London includes a lot of organizations and institutions that might impact the cable, in particular the London Stock Exchange, the third-largest stock exchange in the world.
 The LSE allows companies to raise money, increase their profile and obtain a market valuation through a variety of routes, thus following the firms throughout the whole IPO process.